-The LoRa and LoRaWAN wireless IoT (Internet of Things) wide area network (WAN) protocols – what are they, for which IoT use cases and applications are they suited, how do they work and where do they fit in IoT connectivity and communications?
+The LoRa and LoRaWAN wireless Internet of Things (IoT) wide area network (WAN) protocols – what are they, for which IoT use cases and applications are they suited, how do they work and where do they fit in IoT connectivity and communications?

 On top of that, data and analyzed data which pass from the device level to the next levels need to be sent across communication networks in all further stages of the big IoT solutions picture.

-These communication needs play on all levels: between IoT devices, between, with and in IoT gateways, IoT platforms and/or databases, fog computing nodes, other cloud applications, business platforms, industrial systems; the list is endless and depends on the type of IoT application and (use) case.
+These communication needs play on all levels: between IoT devices, between, with and in IoT gateways, IoT platforms and/or databases, edge computing and fog computing nodes, other cloud applications, business platforms, industrial systems; the list is endless and depends on the type of IoT application and (use) case.

 IoT network protocols and technologies come in many flavors.
 They can use fixed line networks (e.g. Ethernet), cellular networks (e.g. GSM), close-range wireless technologies (e.g. NFC, RFID and, further, Bluetooth or ZigBee), satellite and more, again depending on many factors.
 They can concern communications over very short distances and over very long ranges.
 And they can need different data speeds, bandwidth and underlying network technologies.

 The fastest growing category of IoT connections, also in Industry 4.0 deployments concerns wireless IoT connectivity.
 It’s here that we meet LoRa and LoRaWAN, more specifically in the category of wireless wide area network technologies that need to cover a long range but need little power and low bandwidth, commonly known as LPWA networks or LPWAN (low-power, wide-area networks).
 LPWAN and LoRa(WAN) as one of the major non-cellular forms of LPWA technologies thus are an excellent fit for applications in the scope of smart cities, smart agriculture, environmental monitoring and far more, including industrial applications.